cybozu-go/cattage/docs/maintenance.md

 ## How to update dependencies

-Renovate will create PRs that update dependencies once a week.
+Renovate will create PRs that update dependencies when you [trigger the workflow with `workflow_dispatch`](https://github.com/cybozu-go/cattage/actions/workflows/renovate.yaml).
 However, Argo CD is not subject to Renovate.
 Also, Kubernetes is only updated with patched versions.